DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 > Refactoring is lots of small changes, none of which change the observable part of the software, but all of which change its internal structure.
 Usually (you refactor) because you want to make some new feature, and the current internal structure doesn't fit very well for that new feature.
 So you change the structure to make the new feature easy to fit in, all the time refactoring and not breaking anything, and then you can put it in.

 We'd transitioned some of our site already: we migrated our [explore data page](https://revenuedata.doi.gov/explore/), which was a heavy lift that proved we could support both workflows simultaneously (the page serves as the data-heavy fulcrum of the site).
+But in that transition, we'd left the data-update process largely alone.

 The homepage presented an exciting opportunity, as the redesign would feature monthly data for the first time on the site.
 Up until that point, we'd published only annual data.
 It meant we needed a way to quickly and easily update the data.